podcast

 DZ-47: Backmatter - A Lost Jedi, White Knighting, and Writers-On-Set

-Will Director Stu allow Writer Chas on his set?
-Following our annual wrap up in 2017, we've decided to once again explore what craft issues/lessons we can garner from the latest Stars, namely Episode VIII: The Last Jedi, focusing on how consequences of character actions can do a lot of heavy lifting as to how the audience perceives that character (as well as looking at worldview and overall story structure).
-We also discuss how the sexual assault allegations in our industry can impact on what work we choose to analyse as well as dive into...
+Listen to understand how consequences (not intentions) impact whether an audience roots for or against your protagonist.
+Following our annual wrap up in 2017, we’ve decided to once again explore what craft issues/lessons we can garner from the latest Stars, namely Episode VIII: The Last Jedi, focusing on how consequences of character actions can do a lot of heavy lifting as to how the audience perceives that character (as well as looking at worldview and overall story structure).
+We also discuss how the sexual assault allegations in our industry can impact on what work we...

 2018-01-11